rbirksteiner/azure-content-nlnl/articles/data-catalog/data-catalog-release-notes.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="data-catalog"
-   ms.date="08/28/2015"
+   ms.date="11/20/2015"
    ms.author="maroche"/>

 # Azure Data Catalog release notes

+## Notes for the November 20, 2015 release of Azure Data Catalog

+### Opening Data Sources in Power BI Desktop

+When using the "Open in Power BI Desktop" option from the **Azure Data Catalog** portal, users may encounter one of two problems in the Power BI Desktop application:

+- A dialog box with the title "Unable to Open Document" is displayed
+- The Power BI Desktop application opens, but the file appears to be empty

+For each situation, the problem can be resolved by downloading and installing the latest version of Power BI Desktop from [PowerBI.com](https://powerbi.com).

+## Notes for the November 13, 2015 release of Azure Data Catalog

+### Registering and connecting to Teradata

+When connecting to Teradata data sources users must have installed the correct Teradata ODBC driver that match the bitness (32-bit or 64-bit) of the software being used.

+As of this ADC release date, the most recent [Teradata ODBC driver for windows ( version 15.10)](http://downloads.teradata.com/download/connectivity/odbc-driver/windows) is compatible with Office 2013, but not with Office 2016.

-## Notes for the 28 August 2015 release of Azure Data Catalog
+## Notes for the November 6, 2015 release of Azure Data Catalog

-### Data profile missing for some registered data assets

-When registering data sources with the data profiling option selected in the data source registration tool, the data profile information may not be included in the following scenarios:

-* Azure SQL Database tables
-* SQL Server tables and views where there are multiple objects with the same name in different schemas
-* SQL Server tables and views with column names greater than 118 characters
-* Oracle tables and views with column names greater than 20 characters
-* Oracle tables and views with spaces or multu-byte characters in column names

-These restrictions are due to a known issue in the August 28 release, and will be addressed in a future update to Azure Data Catalog.
+### Users may encounter errors when launching the data source registration tool

+When launching the **Azure Data Catalog** data source registration tool from the **Azure Data Catalog** portal, users who have previously installed an older version of the tool may receive this message: "Application cannot be started.
+Contact the application vendor."

+Users who receive this message should use Windows control panel to remove the existing "Azure Data Catalog" application, and then re-launch the tool from the **Azure Data Catalog** portal.

-## Notes for the 13 July 2015 release of Azure Data Catalog
+## Notes for the July 13, 2015 release of Azure Data Catalog

-### Registering and Connecting to Oracle Database
+### Registering and connecting to Oracle Database

 When connecting to Oracle Database data sources users must have installed the correct Oracle drivers that match the bitness (32-bit or 64-bit) of the software being used.